Interview with AMEE Keynote Speaker: Dr. Jamiu Busari

 Michaella Masters

 Yeah, I couldn’t agree more.
-You don’t really have room within healthcare.
-You don’t have room for trial and error.
-You have to, especially if it’s, as you mentioned, the robotics that help with procedures.
-You don’t have trial and error within those sorts of things.
+In healthcare, there is very little room for trial and error.
+This is especially true in areas like robotics-assisted procedures, where precision and consistency are critical.
+High stakes environments demand systems that work reliably from the start.
 I think you kind of knocked it on the head when you mentioned that it’s how people use them.
 I think people hopefully use them responsibly so that they won’t be taken advantage of or used to cut corners in any way.
 Speaking of which, what do you think are the challenges for people getting into your field and what advice would you give them to overcome the challenges when starting out?

 JO Busari